JaxWau/Topic-of-Choice/Hypothesis and Workplan.md

 withaferin-A could play a role in various types of cancers by inducing apoptosis.
 In general this lactone upregulates and downregulates a total of over 12,000 genes.
 Looking at these genes it becomes ideal to see what these up/downregulated genes normally do and to see if the lacton is able to aid in overall cancer treatment.

+Pipeline:
+Take Raw Data provided -> run QA/QC -> Use cutadapt to get rid of unwanted base pairs -> Do differential gene expression analysis compared to healthy cells -> Generate a write up and show some interesting gene expression differences.